 We performed screening at both the abstract and full-text level.
 A single investigator screened all abstracts identified through electronic searches according to the inclusion and exclusion criteria described on pages 1-3.
+A second investigator reviewed a proportion of the extracted data for additional quality assurance (see Appendix E).
 We did not exclude any study at abstract-level screening due to insufficient information.
 For example, an abstract that did not report an outcome of interest would be accepted for further review in full text.